hengyicai/hengyicai.github.io/_pages/about.md

 ## News

+- 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of EACL 2021.
+- 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of AAAI 2021.
-- 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of EACL 2021, AAAI 2021 and IJCAI 2021.
+- 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of IJCAI 2021.
 - 06/2020 &nbsp;&nbsp; One paper accepted for presentation at the SIGIR 2020 workshop on Applied Interactive Information Systems.
 - 04/2020 &nbsp;&nbsp; Hengyi was invited to serve as Program Committee at NLPCC 2020.
 - 04/2020 &nbsp;&nbsp; One paper accepted to IJCAI 2020 (Full paper, Accept rate: 12.6%).